Scott Wachenheim -- Head Football Coach, Virginia Military Institute Keydets

 Wommack earned his degree from Southern Miss in December 2009.
 He began his coaching career at USM as a volunteer and student coach.

-(as of football season 2014) Alex Wood begins his second season (2012) as offensive coordinator and wide receivers coach at
+(as of football season 2015) Alex Wood was named previous four seasons (2011-14) as offensive coordinator and wide receivers coach

 Wood brought with him over 30 years of experience at the Division I level and he has also served as a coordinator in the National Football League.
 He spent the 2010 season as wide receivers coach at Miami University where he helped the RedHawks claim a Mid-American Conference championship a year removed from winning just one game.

 From 1989-93 he was part of Dennis Erickson’s staff for the Miami Hurricanes, coaching the running backs, while helping the Canes to a pair of National Championships (1989 and 1991) and a perfect 12-0 season in 1991.